maubanel/UE5-CPP-Overview/errors/README.md

 ##### `Step 6.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond:

 Now we are getting the most basic type of error a syntax error.
 The compiler cannot find the function **cout**.
-Now
+It says "cout" is undefined.
+WHy is this?

 ![compile failed](images/compileFailure.png)